emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 .. note:: *Emsdk* does not install any tools to the system, or otherwise interact with Linux package managers.
 All file changes are done inside the **emsdk/** directory.

-- *Python*, *CMake*, and *Java* are not provided by *emsdk*.
-The user is expected to install these beforehand with the *system package manager*:
+- *Python* is not provided by *emsdk*.
+The user is expected to install this beforehand with the *system package manager*:

   ::

     # Install Python
     sudo apt-get install python3

-    # Install CMake (optional, only needed for tests and building Binaryen)
+    # Install CMake (optional, only needed for tests and building Binaryen or LLVM)
     sudo apt-get install cmake

-    # Install Java (optional, only needed for Closure Compiler minification)
-    sudo apt-get install default-jre

 .. note:: If you want to use your system's Node.js instead of the emsdk's, it may be ``node`` instead of ``nodejs``, and you can adjust the ``NODE_JS`` attribute of your ``.emscripten`` file to point to it.